Economics and IRS Approved NMTC Leverage Structure

 Using our NMTC Example, and illustrated in the flowchart below, assume:

-• the Borrower satisfies all of the legal requirements to qualify for NMTC Financing;
+• the borrower satisfies all of the legal requirements to qualify for NMTC Financing;

-• the Borrower has secured approximately $7,192,000 of other sources of financing and/or a credit for “Prior Qualifying Expenditures;”
+• the borrower has secured approximately $7,192,000 of other sources of financing and/or a credit for “Prior Qualifying Expenditures;”

-• the Borrower applies to Tax Credit Purchasers and Allocatees whose service areas and underwriting criteria match the Borrower’s and/or project’s facts and circumstances (such as community impacts etc.);
+• the borrower applies to Tax Credit Purchasers and Allocatees whose service areas and underwriting criteria match the borrower’s and/or project’s facts and circumstances (such as community impacts etc.);

 • an Allocatee (which has received a NMTC Allocation Award of $50,000,000 from the CDFI Fund) provides a Sub-Allocation of $10,000,000 of its $50,000,000 Allocation Award.